 Striving for an eco-friendly or carbon zero self build?
 Follow this expert advice...

 Following the recent warnings on climate change, we’re all on alert to change the way we live.
-Whether you’re designing your eco home or a zero carbon build, the principles remain the same.
-Grand Designs magazine asks Chartered Architectural Technologist Kris Baxter, founder of Studio 11 Architecture, for his top tips on designing an eco home.
+Whether you’re interested in eco home design or a zero carbon build, the principles remain the same.
+Grand Designs magazine asks Chartered Architectural Technologist Kris Baxter, founder of Studio 11 Architecture, for his top tips on sustainable builds.

 1. What is a fabric-first approach?